Money & Muscle

 Money & Muscle is the third and final full-length studio album by American hip hop group The Click.
 It was released on September 25, 2001, through Sick Wid It/Jive Records.
-Production was handled by Bosko, DJ Fingazz, Rick Rock, Studio Ton, Ant Banks, Bink! and Tone Capone.
+Production was handled by Bosko, DJ Fingaz, Rick Rock, Studio Ton, Ant Banks, Bink! and Tone Capone.
 It features guest appearances from Birdman, Bosko, Levitti and WC.
 The album peaked at number 99 on the Billboard 200 and number 23 on the Top R&B/Hip-Hop Albums in the United States.
 Along with the single, a music video was released for the song "Say Dat Den".